 breathe in a relaxed way smoothly and gently from the diaphragm

 without pausing after inhalations or exhalations.
-Notice the pleasant
+Notice if it produces

-feeling of relaxation it produces.
+feeling of relaxation (sometimes it might, other times it might not).
 If you feel like smiling a little,

-it is good to do so, holding in a smile tends to suppress feelings of
+Holding in a smile may suppress feelings of

 numbers inwardly like a mantra in rhythm with your breathing.
 After